Daniel-Walbolt/vuelidify/README.md

 					$reactive: [
 						// Validate the length of the name only if the object's isActive property is true.
 						(params) => {
-							if (params.arrayParents[0].isActive !== true) {
+							// arrayAncestors[0] is an object with ancestor, index, and the array it is in. if (params.arrayAncestors[0].ancestor.isActive === false) {
-								// Return undefined to ignore this validator when the condition is not true.
+								// Return undefined to ignore this validator return;
-								// This check can even be asynchronous! return;
 							}
-							return [minLength(10)]
+							// Return an array of validators which are immediately invoked.
+Useful for conditional validation. return [minLength(10)]
 						}
 					]